Catholic theology: Liturgical calendar

 In the Latin Church, the annual calendar begins with Advent, a time of hope-filled preparation for both the celebration of Jesus' birth and his Second Coming at the end of time.
 Readings from "Ordinary Time" follow the Christmas Season, but are interrupted by the celebration of Easter in Spring, preceded by 40 days of Lenten preparation and followed by 50 days of Easter celebration.

-The Easter (or Paschal) Triduum splits the Easter vigil of the early church into three days of celebration, of Jesusthe Lord's Supper, of Good Friday (Jesus' passion and death on the cross), and of Jesus' resurrection.
+The Easter (or Paschal) Triduum splits the Easter vigil of the early church into three days of celebration, of Jesus the Lord's Supper, of Good Friday (Jesus' passion and death on the cross), and of Jesus' resurrection.
 The season of Eastertide follows the Triduum and climaxes on Pentecost, recalling the descent of the Holy Spirit upon Jesus' disciples in the upper room.

 Holy Trinity

 The Trinity refers to the belief in one God, in three distinct persons or hypostases.
-These are referred to as 'the Father' (the creator and source of all life), 'the Son' (who refers to Jesus Christ), and 'the Holy Spirit' (the bond of love between Father and Son, present in the hearts of humankind).
+These are referred to as "the Father" (the creator and source of all life), "the Son" (which refers to Jesus), and "the Holy Spirit" (the bond of love between Father and Son, present in the hearts of humankind).
 Together, these three persons form a single Godhead.
 The word trias, from which trinity is derived, is first seen in the works of Theophilus of Antioch.
 He wrote of "the Trinity of God (the Father), His Word (the Son) and His Wisdom (Holy Spirit)".
 The term may have been in use before this time.
-Afterwards it appears in Tertullian.
-In the following century the word was in general use.
+Afterwards, it appears in Tertullian.
+In the following century, the word was in general use.
 It is found in many passages of Origen.

-According to this doctrine, God is not divided in the sense that each person has a third of the whole; rather, each person is considered to be fully God (see Perichoresis).
-The distinction lies in their relations, the Father being unbegotten; the Son being eternal yet begotten of the Father; and the Holy Spirit 'proceeding' from Father and (in Western theology) from the Son.
-Regardless of this apparent difference in their origins, the three 'persons' are each eternal and omnipotent.
-This is thought by Trinitarian Christians to be the revelation regarding God's nature which Jesus Christ came to deliver to the world, and is the foundation of their belief system.
-According to a prominent Catholic theologian of the 20th century: "In God's self communication to his creation through grace and Incarnation, God really gives himself, and really appears as he is in himself."
+According to the doctrine, God is not divided in the sense that each person has a third of the whole; rather, each person is considered to be fully God (see Perichoresis).
+The distinction lies in their relations: the Father being unbegotten; the Son being eternal yet begotten of the Father; and the Holy Spirit "proceeding" from the Father and the Son.
+Regardless of this apparent difference in their origins, the three "persons" are each eternal and omnipotent.
+This is thought by Catholics to be the revelation regarding God's nature, which Jesus came to deliver to the world and is the foundation of their belief system.
+According to 20th-century theologian Karl Rahner: "In God's self communication to his creation through grace and Incarnation, God really gives himself, and really appears as he is in himself."
 This would lead to the conclusion that we come to a knowledge of the immanent Trinity through the study of God's work in the "Economy" of creation and salvation.